Blog / Spider vs. NetNut: Why a Proxy Network Alone Isn't Enough in 2026

 await spider.close();

-The cost of a proxy-based stack
+The cost of building your own stack

 But proxy bandwidth is only one line item.
-A working scraping operation on top of NetNut requires:
+A working scraping operation on top of NetNut also requires:

-2. Server infrastructure: $200+/month for cloud VMs running headless browsers
+1. Server infrastructure: $200+/month for cloud VMs running headless browsers

-3. CAPTCHA solving service: $50-$100/month (2Captcha, Anti-Captcha, etc.)
+2. CAPTCHA solving service: $50-$100/month (2Captcha, Anti-Captcha, etc.)

-5. Monitoring and retry logic: more engineering time to handle the failures that still get through
+4. Monitoring and retry logic: more engineering time to handle the failures that still get through

 Empower any project with AI-ready data